A Primer on Preemies

 The cause of ROP in premature infants is unknown.
 Although it was previously thought that too much oxygen was the primary problem, further research has shown that oxygen levels (either too low or too high) play only a contributing factor in the development of ROP.
 Premature babies receive eye exams in the NICU to check for ROP.

 Preemies often require special care after leaving the NICU, sometimes in a high-risk newborn clinic or early intervention program.
 In addition to the regular well-child visits and immunizations that all infants receive, premature infants receive periodic hearing and eye examinations.

 Careful attention is paid to the development of the nervous system, including the achievement of motor skills like smiling, sitting, and walking, as well as the positioning and tone of the muscles.

-Speech and behavioral development are also important areas during follow-up.
-Some premature infants may require speech therapy or physical therapy as they grow up.
-Infants who have experienced complications in the NICU may need additional care by medical specialists.
+Speech and behavioral development also are important areas during follow-up.
+Some premature infants may need speech therapy or physical therapy as they grow up.
+Babies who had complications in the NICU may need additional care from medical specialists.

-Also important is support of the family.
-Caring for a premature infant is even more demanding than caring for a full-term infant, and the high-risk clinics pay special attention to the needs of the family as a whole.
+Family support is also important.
+Caring for a premature infant is even more demanding than caring for a full-term baby, so the high-risk clinics pay special attention to the needs of the family as a whole.